laanwj/adlmidi/README.md

 * Performance improvements in the SDL audio output handling.
 The original ADLMIDI locks the audio buffer for a longer than needed due to unnecessary random-indexing in std::deque.
 Still a work in progress.
 * Slight modularization and clean-up of the code (split ui, audio output, MIDI event processor into separate files)
+* Reverb can be disabled with a command-line flag.
+This is mainly useful when the intent is to record and add effects later, but it will also use less CPU.

 This fork breaks the following: